 What is a fuel?

 For example, when we burn paper with a matchstick, light is produced by the flame.
 If we analyze this closely, light energy is not created over there, it has just been produced due to the transformation of heat energy provided by the matchstick into light energy.
 Thus, we always need a certain substance to convert one form of energy into another for accomplishing various jobs.
 We call such materials as fuels.
-In other words, any substance which upon combustion produces a usable amount of energy is known as fuel.
+In other words, any substance that upon combustion produces a usable amount of energy is known as fuel.
 Example: fossil fuels, biogas, nuclear energy, etc.

 Such materials can further be classified into: